-Many people have asked ACCU how they might assist those Catholic colleges and universities affected by Hurricanes Harvey and Irma.
-Special concern has been raised regarding the safety of those students in affected areas who may have been displaced by the hurricanes.
+Many people have asked ACCU how they might assist those Catholic colleges and universities affected by recent hurricanes.
+Special concern has been raised regarding the safety of those students in affected areas who may have been displaced by Harvey, Irma, and Maria.
 We are pleased to offer links to various agencies and institutions that are contributing to relief efforts.

-- The American Red Cross is collecting funds for those affected by both storms.
+- The American Red Cross is collecting funds for those affected by the storms.

 - The U.S. Department of Education is working with other federal agencies, such as FEMA and DHS, to ensure continuation of critical services to students, families, and educators and the restoration of the learning environment.